parthlulla11-coder/cybersecurity-portfolio/TryHackMe/commands linux/commands.md

 * "ls -a" - Shows hidden file (-a with ls)

+* "ls -1" shows the display time into row manner.

 * "cd"	- change directory — move into a folder

 * "--help" - This option will list the possible options that the command accepts, provide a brief description and example of how to use it. (ls --help)